stevekanger/impact-to-voice-extension/README.md

-# Impact To Google Voice Extension
+# Impact To Voice Extension

 This extension is for me to be able to send tel links from impact to Google Voice or Text Now with just a right click.